Poker Basics: How Casinos Make Money On Poker

-Even if this information isn’t of particular importance to you, it is still good to understand rake and how it works.
+Even if you’re just a casual player and don’t think this information isn’t of particular importance to you, it’s still good to understand rake and how it works.

 In a cash game, whether it is No-Limit Hold’em, PLO, or any other form of poker out there, the rake is taken out of a great majority of pots before they are handed over to the winner.

-Usually, there is also the maximum cap on the amount of rake that can be taken out of any individual pot, that is based on the particular casino’s rules.
+Usually, there’s also a maximum cap on the amount of rake that can be taken out of any individual pot, that is based on the particular casino’s rules.